renovatebot/renovate/website/docs/configuration-options.md

 ## commitMessageTopic

 This is used to alter `commitMessage` and `prTitle` without needing to copy/paste the whole string.
-The "topic" is usually refers to the dependency being updated, e.g. "dependency react".
+The "topic" is usually refers to the dependency being updated, e.g. `"dependency react"`.

 ## compatibility